-However, infarction pain can also be atypical, such as upper abdominal pain, feeling of faintness combined with fear and sweating, dyspnea, nausea or vomiting.
-These atypical pain symptoms are frequently found in women, diabetics or older people.
+However, infarction pain can also be atypical, such as upper abdominal pain, feeling of faintness combined with fear and sweating, dyspnea, nausea, or vomiting.
+These atypical pain symptoms are frequently found in women, diabetics, or older people.

-History and physical exam for myocardial infarction
+History and physical examination for myocardial infarction

-Lab diagnostics for myocardial infarction
+Laboratory diagnostics for myocardial infarction